AKaasJ/pdf-highlighter/README.txt

 Run: "python app.py"
-It will find all the words of the dictionary and it will create output.pdf and results.txt Change main function of app.py to give other input/output files
+It will find all the words of the dictionary and it will create output.pdf and results.txt Change main function of app.py to give other input/output files Note that windows uses '\' for paths and linux uses '/'